Types of CFTR Mutations

 If the CFTR gene has a nonsense mutation, the protein-building instructions contain an early stop signal that causes the production of the CFTR protein to stop prematurely.
 Therefore, the cell begins to build the CFTR protein normally until it reaches the early stop signal.
 The cell “thinks” that it has reached the end of the instructions and stops production too soon.
 Because the cell stops reading the instructions before it finishes making the protein, no functional CFTR protein is produced.

-Watch this webcast (starting at 3:03) to see how a nonsense mutation affects production of the CFTR protein and how the mutation might be corrected to make normal CFTR protein.
+Watch this animation to see how a nonsense mutation affects production of the CFTR protein.

 A splice mutation changes the signal that tells the cell where the irrelevant letters in the instructions begin or end.
 When the cell tries to read its RNA copy of the instructions, it no longer can tell where to begin and end reading.
-As a result, the cell will either leave in some irrelevant letters, or remove some relevant ones.
-When the cell tries to follow the RNA instructions containing the irrelevant letters, or missing relevant ones, it will be unable to build a correct CFTR protein.
+As a result, the cell will either leave in some irrelevant letters or remove some relevant ones.
+When the cell tries to follow the jumbled RNA instructions, it will be unable to build a correct CFTR protein.

 Protein Processing Mutations